Encrypt files and folders in Windows / 7-Zip

 Body

-- To provide instruction in using 7-Zip to encrypt files and folders in Windows
+- I need instruction on using 7-Zip to encrypt files and folders in Windows

 Rationale